aaronmams/jekyll-now/_posts/2018-02-09-Twitter Mining in R: update.md

 ### Extension 3: Analyzing the data

 As a first step here I've aggregated retweets per hashtag for each of my NOAA twitter accounts.
 I've built a super simple R Shiny app to display this data.
+The image at the top of the page is a screen shot of this Shiny App.
+I'll try to get the app up on the interwebs this weekend after I sexy it up a little.
 Next, I want to add some more metrics to this list:

 * most retweeted hashtags from tweets that @mention NOAA
 * follower count over time